What is Sedation?

 In-Office IV sedation is a good option for healthy children for whom nitrous or oral sedatives are ineffective.
 It is also ideal for patients with extreme anxiety when it comes to dental procedures, or for those who are having complex dental work that takes a longer period of time to complete.
 Although the patient is conscious, he or she remembers virtually nothing about the dental work being performed.
 The IV sedation services are performed by independent and trusted anesthesiologists allowing Dr. Ashcroft to focus on your child's dental care.

 Dr. Ashcroft is credentialed at Cook Children's Medical Center in downtown Fort Worth at the Dodson Surgery Center which is on the lower level of the Dodson Clinic and at the main operating room on the 2nd floor at the main hospital.
+He is also credentialed at Wise Health System hospital in Decatur, TX.

 For children who are medically compromised or are poor candidates for in-office sedation due to poor airway, very young age, or other specific reasons general anesthesia may be the safest option for treatment.
 At Cook Children's your child will be sedated by a credentialed pediatric anesthesiologist.
 The setting is similar to when children get ear tubes placed, tonsils and adenoids removed, or eye surgeries, except we are able to complete dental work.